 - Rainbow trout

 - Flaxseed Oil

 In order to maximize your fat loss, you should drink plenty of water.
-Make it your goal to down 3 liters per day (105 ounces).
+Make it your goal to down 3 liters per day (105 ounces) and remind yourself you are doing it to lose fat.
 You should also stick to the same basic foods week in and week out.
 This will make it easier to prepare your meals and to stick to the plan.
 It may get a little monotonous but just keep in mind what you are doing this for – to get in the best, most ripped shape of your life, not to tantalize your taste buds!

 Our next suggestion follows on from the last one – get into the habit of meal prep.
 Many people find that Sunday afternoons are an ideal time to prepare their main meals in advance for the week.
 They take a couple of hours to cook two or three large servings of a dinner meal, then divide them up into meal sized portions, put them in Tupperware containers, label them for the days of the week and then put them in the freezer.

 You will be amazed at how much easier your evenings become when you get into the meal prepping habit!